Aiden-Peace300/c0723-code-solutions/html-relative-links/html-relative-links-quiz-notes.md

 ---

----

 - How do you indicate the relative link to a child directory?
   ANSWER: folder/file.[fileExtention]

 ---

----

-- How do you indicate the relative link to a grand parent directory?
+- How do you indicate the relative link to a grandparent directory?
   ANSWER: ../../file.[fileExtention]

----

 ---

 - How do you indicate the relative link to the same directory?
   ANSWER: .